Phase One: Adult Services Renovation

 - If you’re unable to locate an item you need, a librarian can arrange for you to obtain it through interlibrary loan.

-The project is began on October 17, 2016 and will be completed in early May 2017.
+The project began on October 17, 2016 and will be completed in May 2017.
 The Adult Services wing of the Library will be unavailable throughout the renovation.
 The Dailey Company will be handling the construction portion of the project and Library Design Associates will be handling interior furnishings and fixtures of the project.

 - Strengthen Birmingham's civic center

 - Increase value that library delivers to residents, businesses and visitors of all ages